Free South Dakota Arrests, Criminal Records & Probation Search

 • Text Search—The text search finds offenders using the last name, first name, alias, city, county and zip code.

-• Neighborhood Search—This search involves locating an offender with a certain radius of an address provided.
+• Neighborhood Search—This search involves locating an offender within a certain radius of an address provided.

 A screenshot showing the Sex Offender Registry search tool of South Dakota provided by the Division of Criminal Investigation, where one can find the offender's information through Text Search or Neighborhood Search.